Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Introduction

 Our experiments reveal important insights into the role of matrix norms in optimization.
 First, using the example of Neon (the rank-one Fanion), we show that not every LMO-based algorithm is effective, despite sharing the same asymptotics in the general bounds of \citep{kovalev2025understanding} and \citep{riabinin2025gluon}.
 This suggests that existing theoretical guarantees should be refined to better explain empirical performance.

-Most notably, our experiments on real-world tasks demonstrate that the choice of underlying matrix norm is remarkably flexible.
+Second, our experiments on real-world tasks demonstrate that the choice of underlying matrix norm is remarkably flexible.
 On CIFAR-10 airbench, properly-tuned F-Muon and S-Muon achieve $94.02 \pm 0.13\%$ and $94.03 \pm 0.13\%$ accuracy, matching Muon's $94.01 \pm 0.13\%$ performance.
 After 1750 iterations on NanoGPT training, F-Muon achieves 3.281 cross-entropy loss, while Muon achieves 3.279.
 Similarly, after 5960 iterations of GPT-2 Medium training, we get 2.9215 with F-Muon and 2.9198 with Muon.
-Finally, S-Muon matches Muon in fine-tuning NanoGPT on Tiny Stories, while F-Muon is far more resistant to learning rate choice than Muon.
+Finally, S-Muon matches Muon in fine-tuning NanoGPT on TinyStories, while F-Muon is far more robust to learning rate choice than Muon.
 These results show that Muon-like algorithms can maintain competitive performance even when the underlying norm constraint is significantly modified, providing an affirmative answer to the central question posed above.
 Moreover, the tools from \sectionref{sec:conic_combo} give researchers considerable flexibility in designing algorithms that need not be direct modifications of Muon.